BiCU-CCRI/running_rstudio_or_jupyterlab/README.md

 - Slurm standard out log file gets written out to the directory where the script is run
 - Working directory is set as the path from where the script is run
-- The path to the Apptainer image is specified to the variable `R_APPTAINER_IMG` at the top of the script, which is used in the Apptainer exec command.
+- The path to the Apptainer image is specified to the variable `r_apptainer_img` at the top of the script, which is used in the Apptainer exec command.
 - In the `APPTAINER_BIND` variable, the path of the working directory on the CeMM cluster is bound to `/home/${USER}` in RStudio, instead of binding `/home` of